umutdinceryananer/FX-Risk-Calculator/README.md

   ```bash
   flask --app app.cli.seed_demo seed-demo
   ```
-  This command is idempotent and will recreate the â€œGlobal Book (USD)â€ sample positions when needed.
+  This command is idempotent and will recreate the "Global Book (USD)" sample positions when needed.
 - Generate a sample portfolio (~2k positions) and verify latency budgets with:
   ```bash
   python scripts/perf_sanity_check.py --reset